SamButers/MySN/client/README.md

 > npm install

+The "config.json" file allows the configuration of the target server's IP and port.

 ## Usage
 The application will load into a Login screen where the user can insert their desired username. <br>